aboutcode-org/univers/README.rst

 - converting a range back to its scheme-native range syntax and to the ``vers`` syntax.

-**univers** implements ``vers``, an experimental unified and mostly universal version range syntax.
-It can parse and convert an existing native version range strings to this unified syntax.
+**univers** implements VERS, an experimental unified and mostly universal version range syntax.
+It can parse and convert an existing native version range string to this unified syntax.
 For example, this means:

 - converting ">=1.2.3" as used in a Python package into ``vers:pypi/>=1.2.3``,

 - or converting "^1.0.2" as used in an npm package dependency declaration into ``vers:npm/>=1.0.2|<2.0.0``

-The supported package ecosystems versioning schemes and underlying libraries
+The supported package ecosystem versioning schemes and underlying libraries
 include:

 - npm that use the "node-semver" ranges notation and the semver versions syntax